-If you want to know about some interesting facts about the Indian constitution, keep reading this article.
+If you want to know about some interesting information about Indian constitution, keep reading this article.

 The Constitution of India was entirely handwritten, and none of the parts were typed.
 Professional calligraphers were appointed for the writing process, and for further beautifying the pages, several artists decorated the cover and the borders.
 All the 48 articles, 12 schedules, and 94 amendments were completely written by hand.